openshiro/botdevs.ai/README.md

 ## Open source support

-RailsDevs uses a free or discounted open-source plan from the following companies.
+Waivolt uses a free or discounted open-source plan from the following companies.
 Thank you for the support!

 ### Scout APM – application monitoring